Barnaba1841/Excel-Projects/Bike Sales Dashboard/readme.md

 3. **Pivot Table and Chart Creation**: Created PivotTables and charts to visualize the data effectively.
 4. **Dashboard Creation**: Combined all elements into a final dashboard that presents the data in an interactive and user-friendly manner.

-The final Dashboard looks like this
+The final Dashboard looks like this <br>
 [Final screen]()

 ## Acknowledgements